Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 @section occt_occt_fcug_4 Math Primitives and Algorithms

 @subsection occt_occt_fcug_4_1 Overview

 Math primitives and algorithms available in Open CASCADE  Technology include:
   * Vectors and matrices
   * Geometric primitives
   * Math algorithms

-@subsection occt_occt_fcug_4_2 Vectors and Matrices The Vectors and Matrices component provides a C++  implementation of the fundamental types Matrix and Vector, currently used to  define more complex data structures.
-The Vector and Matrix classes support  vectors and matrices of real values with standard operations such as addition,  multiplication, transposition, inversion etc.
+@subsection occt_occt_fcug_4_2 Vectors and Matrices

+The Vectors and Matrices component provides a C++  implementation of the fundamental types *Vector* and *Matrix*, which are regularly used to define more complex data structures.

+The <i> Vector</i> and <i> Matrix </i> classes provide commonly used mathematical algorithms which
+include:

+  * Basic calculations involving vectors and matrices;
+  * Computation of eigenvalues and eigenvectors of a square matrix;
+  * Solvers for a set of linear algebraic equations;
+  * Algorithms to find the roots of a set of non-linear equations;
+  * Algorithms to find the minimum function of one or more independent variables.

+These classes also provide a data structure to represent any expression, relation, or function used in mathematics, including the assignment of variables.

 Vectors and matrices have arbitrary ranges which must be defined at declaration time and cannot be changed after declaration.

 ~~~~~
 math_Vector  v(1, 3);